diogoveirospro/lei-24-s2-1dg-g072/docs/sprintA/us004/Readme.md

-# US006 - As a GPV I want to register a vehicle
+# US004 - As GRH I want to assign one or more competences to an employee

 [Requirements Engineering](01.requirements-engineering/Readme.md)